Development of a Compton Imager Setup: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the joint IIT Bombay -- Indian Space Research Organisation (ISRO) Space Technology Cell (STC).
 We thank the staff of IIT Bombay and the Tata Institute of Fundamental Research (TIFR) for their help in setting up and running the experiments.
 We thank Ayush Nema for useful discussions.
+We thank the anonymous referee for useful suggestions.